 the region where the cloud resource resides.

 Storage types and protocol types that are supported by NAS change based on the region.
-For more information, see Regions and supported storage types and protocols.

 |Zone||ZoneId||Each zone is a physical location with independent power grids and networks in a region.
 Each region includes multiple zones that can communicate with each other.
 We recommend that you specify the same zone for a file system and a compute node on which you want to mount the file system.
 This eliminates extra latency for cross-zone communication between the file system and the compute node.
 Compute nodes include Elastic Compute Service (ECS) instances, E-HPC nodes, and Alibaba Cloud Container Service for Kubernetes (ACK) nodes.|